User Community Service Desk Downloads

 false

-If true, String values exceeding column size will be automatically trimmed during committing.
-At the end of the processing a number of violations and maximum String length will be reported for each entity and column.
+If true, string values exceeding the column size are automatically trimmed during committing.
+When the processing finishes, the number of violations and the maximum string length are reported for each entity and column.

 nme.taskExecutor.parallel